 The museum also showcases the evolution of the hand-held stretcher, through the hand-wheeled litter, to the motorised ambulances of today.
 The set-up of the museum brings to mind a 1930s ambulance station with its casualty and communication rooms.

-By appointment.
 A visitor donation of $5 per person helps to maintain this important collection.
 Carers of a person with a disability and charter bus drivers are exempt from this request.